What’s the recipe for Chinese fluency?

 That’s why Chinese-Tools’ Chengyu story database is so useful.
 These stories have been simplified and rewritten for Chinese learners, but they provide enough of the basic Chengyu story for you to understand the idiom.
 The stories come with annotated Chinese, pinyin and English definitions.

 These stories are like Chinese fairy tales.
-So not only are you getting reading practice with the story, you’ll also get really important cultural information and have some common ground with Chinese native speakers.
+So not only are you getting reading practice with the story, but you’ll also get really important cultural information and have some common ground with Chinese native speakers.

 Arch Chinese is a great web-based tool for learning to write Chinese characters, as well as for learning radicals and mastering stroke order.